Cheapest AI Video Tools for 60-Second Ads (Real Cost Per Second)

 Scenario A – Ultra-lean performance ads

-• Prototype the storyboard with a free tool (e.g. HailuoAI) to test hooks and pacing.
+• Prototype the storyboard with a free tool (e.g. HailuoAI).

-• Rebuild only the best-performing hooks and CTAs in Pika or Kling at lower-cost tiers.
+• Rebuild only the best-performing hooks and CTAs in Pika or Kling.

 • Use static overlays, simple typography and VO to carry more of the message.